openhie/facility-recon/docs/source/quick/quick-dhis2.md

 ![](../img/dhis2_datasources.png)

-* Select 'Remote Source'
+* Select Remote Source

-* In the 'Add New Remote Source' form, put in the following:
+* In the Add New Remote Source form, put in the following:

 | Field | Entry | Notes |
 | ----------- | ----------- | ----------- |